Sylk/dj-pain-away/README.md

 * Upside down
 * Feathered Friends

+## Technology

+This game was created with Game Maker Studio 2.
+We heavily encourage the use of this software when you have things to do quickly and a game jam is the perfect place to flex your skills.

 ## Team Info

 This game is a collaboration from PowerPinch and SmoozePuncher at Global Game Jam 2018.